blazejkustra/dynamode/README.md

 ### Global Todo

 * [ ] Make ReturnValues adjustable in Entity update method
-* [ ] Make possible to set prefix and suffix with String type columns
 * [ ] Capture dynamoDB errors and make it easier to work with
 * [ ] Add tests XD gl
 * [ ] Improve export system for entire lib